What are energy types?

 Different forms of energy

-Nuclear energy: It is the form of energy released due to the splitting of atomic nuclei.
-We used nuclear fusion reactions for the production of usable nuclear energy.
-The nuclear fusion reaction that occurs in the interior of the sun is the main source of energy of our earth.
+It is the form of energy released due to the splitting of atomic nuclei.
+We used nuclear fission reactions for the production of usable nuclear energy.
+The nuclear fusion reaction that occurs in the interior of the sun is the main source of energy for our earth.

 Different types of energy sources

-Different types of energy sources which we used in our daily life can be classified into two types such as nonrenewable and renewable sources.
+Different forms of energy sources which we used in our daily life can be classified into two types:

 Natural resources such as wind, water, solar, biofuel, and geothermal energy are types of renewable sources because these sources can be renewed by natural processes or they can be continuously available in nature.